Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 ## Treasure
-Golden mini Catalyst-looking enemy that moves around in an unpredictable pattern.
-Spawns from the Catalyst after enough damage has been dealt.
+Golden mini Catalyst-looking enemy that moves around in a unpredictable pattern.
+Spawns from the Catalyst on specific levels after enough damage has been dealt (50%).
 Defeating it upgrades the player's weapons (May change my mind on this guy later.
-Weapon upgrades are important and the process to acquire them should be more special)
+Weapon upgrades are important and the process to acquire them may need to be more special)

 ---